joseph-p-pasaoa/demo_Pokemon_Battler__Web/README.md

 # demo_Pokemon_Battler__Web

-A web app where the user at the press of a button builds two Pokémon with random characteristics to oppose each other.
-Then, at the click of another button, have the two pokemon battle for a winner and the history gets logged.
+A web app where the user clicks a button to build two Pokémon with random characteristics to face against each other.
+The user, clicking another button, can then a winner between the two computed and that battle gets logged, winner defeating loser.

 Utilizes data from [The RESTful Pokémon API](https://pokeapi.co/) created by Paul Hallet.
 <!---